You were looking for … ?

 - Introduction (PDF)

 - iCanSleep (provided “as is”)

 - Documentation (outdated but general concepts still applicable)

 With all the above projects (Kobold2D, KoboldTouch, Kobold Kit), I tried to make an engine that’s better and easier and more convenient to use than the one that already existed (Cocos2D, Sprite Kit).
 In parts I succeeded while in other areas my efforts really didn’t matter that much yet were time consuming to implement.

 Of course, with each new project I took what I learned from the last, and applied it to the new one.
 Personally I think those improvements showed when moving from Kobold2D to KoboldTouch to KoboldKit.

-You’ll still be able to grab copies of the open source projects Kobold2D (not recommended) and Kobold Kit from github.
-Kobold Kit is operational, but I haven’t run it in a year so it may have some problems with iOS 8 or Swift.
+KoboldKit should still be largely operational but I haven’t run it in a year and I heard it has some problems with iOS 8 or Swift.
 If you would like to contribute and improve Kobold Kit, or even take ownership of the project, please contact me at steffen [at] learn-cocos2d.com.

 – Steffen Itterheim